kryptokrona/hugin-desktop/README.md

 ## Getting Help

-Are you having trouble with Kryptokrona Kotlin SDK?
+Are you having trouble with Hugin?
 We want to help!

-- Read through all documentation on our website: https://sdk.kryptokrona.org
+- Read through all documentation on our website: https://docs.kryptokrona.org

 - If you are upgrading, read the release notes for upgrade instructions and "new and noteworthy" features.

-- Ask a question we monitor stackoverflow.com for questions tagged with kryptokrona-kotlin-sdk.
+- Ask a question we monitor stackoverflow.com for questions tagged with hugin-desktop.
 You can also chat with the community on Hugin or Discord.

-- Report bugs with Kryptokrona Kotlin SDK at https://github.com/kryptokrona/kryptokrona-kotlin-sdk/issues.
+- Report bugs with Hugin at https://github.com/kryptokrona/hugin-desktop/issues.

-- Join the Discussion and be part of the community at https://github.com/kryptokrona/kryptokrona-kotlin-sdk/discussions
+- Join the Discussion and be part of the community at https://github.com/kryptokrona/hugin-desktop/discussions

 ## Reporting Issues

-Kryptokrona Kotlin SDK uses GitHub’s integrated issue tracking system to record bugs and feature requests.
+Hugin uses GitHub’s integrated issue tracking system to record bugs and feature requests.
 If you want to raise an issue, please follow the recommendations below:

 - Before you log a bug, please search the issue tracker to see if someone has already reported the problem.

 - If the issue doesn’t already exist, create a new issue.

 - Please provide as much information as possible with the issue report.
-We like to know the Kryptokrona Kotlin SDK version, operating system, and JVM version you’re using.
+We like to know the Hugin version, operating system, and JVM version you’re using.

 - If you need to paste code or include a stack trace, use Markdown. ``` escapes before and after your text.